The latest and most danceable Japanese groove!

 This is like a creative fermented food.

-You will experience a vague sense of loneliness amidst the excitement and cheerfulness.
+I feel a vague sense of loneliness amidst the heat and merriment. -- Toshiya Gomi (Kiokuza)

 For many people living today